bootlin/snagboot/docs/fw_binaries.md

 **tf-a:** Arm-trusted firmware BL2, with an stm32 image header.
 In typical build strategies, you have to pass your U-Boot binary to the tf-a build process.
-If you change the USB VID/PID values used by tf-a, make sure to pass the "usb" firmware parameter.
 For the secure firmware, use SP_MIN if available.
 OPTEE can also work.

 configuration:
  * path
- * usb vid:pid or bus-port1.port2.[...] (only if you have configured custom USB IDs in TF-A)

 ### Example build process for an stm32mp15-based board